Sunday, November 10, 2024

 Second: I added an audio input attenuator to the jacks board:

-I added the latter because in this cool Youtube video the filter sounded slightly distorted at times.
+I added the latter ("ladder"?) because in this cool Youtube video the filter sounded slightly distorted at times.

 IMPROVED OUTRO